SophieDeBenedetto/blog/posts/go_concurrency.md

 }
 ```

 Let's break down this workflow.

 The `RegisterStudents` function iterates over the list of students to be registered.
 It spawns a goroutine for each student registration, making the channel available to that goroutine.

 Each goroutine's call to `ConcurrentRegisterStudent` will result in a message of type `StudentRegistrationResult` being written to that channel.

 Having written a message to our channel, we now need to make sure that the main goroutine reads the message from that channel.

 Keep in mind that we are writing each individual StudentRegistrationResult to our channel, but we want our `RegisterStudents` function to return a `RegisterStudentsResults` instance that contains the list of all of our results.

-So, we'll need to listen for each message that gets written to the channel and collect all of the `StudentRegistrationResult` instances.
+So, we'll need to listen for each message that gets written to the channel and collect all of these `StudentRegistrationResult` instances.

 We can do so by iterating over the range of the `input` channel and reading each message: